 How to become a pharmacist

-Pharmacists ensure patients receive the right medications in the appropriate dosage.
-They need to understand the medicaments they provide and the side-effects these may cause.
-In some states they can even administer vaccinations.
-As they work directly with patients, pharmacists get to see first-hand the contribution they make to people’s lives.
+Pharmacists play a vital role in healthcare by ensuring patients receive the correct medications at the right dosages.
+They need to have a comprehensive understanding of the medications they administer and the potential side effects.
+In some states, they are even authorized to administer vaccinations.
+Working directly with patients, pharmacists experience the impactful contribution they make to people’s lives first-hand.

-Between 2020 and 2030, the Bureau of Labor Statistics (BLS) anticipates 11,300 job openings for pharmacists per year.
-The largest growth area is predicted to be non-retail locations, such as hospitals, physician offices, and outpatient care centers.
-Roles in all these settings offer excellent job security, with an average yearly salary of $128,570.
+According to the Bureau of Labor Statistics, between 2021 and 2031, there will be an average of 13,600 new job openings for pharmacists per year.
+The highest growth is expected in non-retail locations, such as hospitals, physician offices, and outpatient care centers.
+These roles offer excellent job security, with an average yearly salary of $128,570.
+Interested in this lucrative and promising career?
+Outlined below are the steps towards becoming a pharmacist.

 Step 1 – Get an undergraduate degree